6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Where it falls short:

 • Recurring tasks require Pro.
 This is the number one complaint across hundreds of reviews.
-Repeating daily tasks is arguably a basic planning feature, and it's paywalled.
+Repeating daily tasks is arguably a basic planning feature, and it is paywalled at $9.99 a year.

 Pricing: Free tier includes timeline views, task creation, subtasks, color coding, widgets, and energy tracking.
 Pro costs $2.99/month, $9.99/year, or $29.99 lifetime.
 Pro adds recurring tasks, calendar import, AI planning, and custom notifications.